Pandas groupby() and count() with Examples

 Conclusion

-In this article, you have learned how to groupby single and multiple columns and get the rows counts from pandas DataFrame Using DataFrame.groupby(), size(), count() and DataFrame.transform() methods with examples.
+In this article, you have learned how to group single and multiple columns and get the row counts for each group from Pandas DataFrame using df.groupby(), size(), count() and DataFrame.transform() methods with examples.

 Happy Learning !!